Alphabetical Plant Listing

 • Grows up to 15-20 ft. tall and wide (4-6 m).

 • Performs best in full sun or light shade in moist, well-drained soils.
-Dislikes shallow chalk soils but grows well on sandy soils.
-Coyote Willow is both drought resistant and very tolerant of flooding.
+It dislikes shallow chalk soils but grows well on sandy soils.
+Coyote Willow is both drought-resistant and very tolerant of flooding.

-• Keep an eye out for aphids, caterpillars, willow leaf beetles, willow bean gall sawflies, willow anthracnose diseases, honey fungus, willow scab and a rust.
+• Watch for aphids, caterpillars, willow leaf beetles, willow bean gall sawflies, willow anthracnose diseases, honey fungus, willow scab and rust.

-• No routine pruning necessary.
+• No routine pruning is necessary.
 Remove diseased, damaged, congested or crossing shoots.

 • Propagate by softwood or semi-ripe cuttings from spring to summer or hardwood cuttings from autumn to late winter.